Code-Institute-Submissions/ClickBox/README1.md

 - Clock - allows the users own time to be displayed on the screen.

-- tutorial - helps the user to know what to click when the page is loaded.
+- Tutorial - helps the user to know what to click when the page is loaded.

-- mute button - allows the user to compleatly mute the audio with a simple click and
+- Mute button - allows the user to compleatly mute the audio with a simple click and

-- color switching - allows the user to alter the colors of the nearly each div/button of the whole website.
+- Color switching - allows the user to alter the colors of the nearly each div/button of the whole website.
 ### Features Left to Implement

 - Shuffle button - This would allow the user to suffle the list of music to change up the experience.